Epping Forest College

-The college has always had a strong focus on digital safety and wellbeing, and Safer Internet Day (SID) provides an annual opportunity to share and showcase some of that work.
+The college has always had a strong focus on digital safety and wellbeing, and Safer Internet Day (SID) (run by Safe Internet Centre) provides an annual opportunity to share and showcase some of that work.

 We have created a number of exhibitions, events and activities in the learning lounge and across college.
 We use interactive technologies, QR codes and augmented reality in a very creative way.